laurenceanthony/LocalAI/README.md

   ollama run deekseek-R1:8b
   ```

   Once the model is ready, an interactive session will start where you can input prompts and receive responses from the model.
+Notice in the screenshot below how the DeepSeek-R1 model will start by producing <think> tags which reveal its inner reasoning monologue, before eventually displaying the response to the prompt.

     ![Screenshot of Ollama r1](/images/ollama_chat.png)